 Osteoarthritis (OA) is a progressive degenerative condition that affect the quality of life for many patients.
 The disease results in pain and stiffness that leads to significant physical and psychological disability, and adversely affects daily function and quality of life, often leading to surgery including hip and knee replacements.
 Now, biotechnology and adult stem cell therapy can offer safe and clinically proven cell therapies to patient with joint pain.
-These treatment use your own cell from your blood or adipose tissue to help heal your hip, knee, shoulder, back or neck.
+These treatment use your own blood or can add adult stem cells to help heal your hip, knee, shoulder, back or neck.
 The latest EU and USA stem cell technologies are available in Bangkok, Thailand.

 Recent research has demonstrated that Human adipose-derived stem cells (ADSCs) can differentiate into cartilage and bone suggesting a potential treatment in osteoarthritis (Diekman et al, 2010; Kern et al 2006).
 Indeed, cartilage regrowth has been shown in animal models with cartilage defects (Dragoo et al, 2007; Cui et al, 2009) and research in Humans has demonstrated its safety and efficacy in phase I and II clinical trials with up to two years follow up (Garcia-Olmo et al, 2005; Garcia-Olmo et al, 2008; Garcia-Olmo et al, 2009).
 Further, the sampling of cells from adipose tissue rather than bone marrow or human embryo tissue reduces the pain, complexity and ethical considerations associated with these other techniques.
 As such, the use of ADSCs may offer a safe and effective therapy to treat osteoarthritis and potentially reverse the progression of the disease.